5 Ways ‘Reign’ Season 4 Could End To Completely Wrap The Series [Spoilers] [Opinion]

 Mary has always loved the countryside.
 She enjoyed the freedom that she had living in the nunnery, which is where she had been hidden until Reign Season 1.
 It is possible that the writers will decide not to kill her at the very end.

 In fact, the writers could go one step further.
-It could look like Mary was executed, but instead she was secreted away to live a quiet life.
+It could look like Mary was executed, but instead, she was secreted away to live a quiet life.
 Catherine is now one of Mary’s strongest supporters and would do anything to save the Scottish queen.
 Together with Narcisse, they could set up a plan to switch Mary for a pretender if she does end up in the hands of the English.

 Save the date! #Reign #royalwedding #marnley @TheCW @CWReign this Friday! pic.twitter.com/UXh0ZdXHcP